da-ch/gettingandcleaningdataproject/README.md

+#README

-# Getting And Cleaning Data Course Project
+## Getting And Cleaning Data Course Project

 This file describes how the run_analysis.R script works, what decisions have been made and, where appropriate, why.
 I've listed this under headings of the steps